brittanymosby/edd_statistics/index.md

-# Welcome to Applied Stats, Summer 2021
+# LLO Applied Stats, Summer 2021

 This is a supplementary page for Professor Mosby's section of LLO 8180 - Applied Statistics.
 Make sure you bookmark and check this page frequently for the most up-to-date files to use for live sessions and assignments.
-You should have R and RStudio installed prior to the first day of class.
-Instructions for installing/updating can be found [here](./Downloading Installing Updating R and RStudio.pdf).

 ## Live Session RStudio (.Rmd) Files
 These are the RStudio files and data files that we will use for our live session meetings each week.
 While you don't have to run the code in advance of class, some of you might prefer to do so.
 I will upload all code at least 24 hours before our class meetings.